Menu

 • Fairchild Republic A-10A Thunderbolt II

-The A-10 is the first United States Air Force (USAF) aircraft designed specifically for close air support of ground forces.
-These aircraft entered service in 1976 and were used during the Gulf War (Operation Desert Storm), Operation Iraqi Freedom, Operation Enduring Freedom and the continuing conflicts in the Middle East.
-The A-10 was designed for easy maneuverability at low speeds and altitudes and for providing quick-action support for troops against helicopters, vehicles and enemy ground troops.
+Providing close air support to ground forces is an important military function in combat—and the A-10 is the first US Air Force aircraft designed specifically for this role.
+Revered by service members across the globe for its effectiveness over the years, this iconic aircraft entered service in 1976 and served during the Gulf War, Operation Iraqi Freedom, Operation Enduring Freedom, and other conflicts across the globe.
+A-10s are designed for easy maneuverability at low speeds and altitudes, and for providing rapid support for troops against helicopters, tanks, and enemy ground forces.

 Virtual Tour